Polali Jayarama Bhat

-Polali Jayarama Bhat (born 14 November 1951) was the managing director (MD) and chief executive officer (CEO) of Karnataka Bank, a major Indian commercial bank in the private sector.
+Polali Jayarama Bhat (14 November 1951 – 9 August 2023) was an Indian banker who was the managing director (MD) and chief executive officer (CEO) of Karnataka Bank, a major Indian commercial bank in the private sector.

 Early life

-Bhat born in Mangalore, Dakshina Kannada.
-He is an alumnus of Polali Vidya Vilas School, Board High School Gurupur and St. Aloysius College, Mangalore.
+Polali Jayarama Bhat was born on November 14, 1951, in Mangalore, Dakshina Kannada.
+He was an alumnus of Polali Vidya Vilas School, Board High School Gurupur and St. Aloysius College, Mangalore.
 He completed his MSc from Mysore University in 1972 with a first rank.
 After successfully appearing for the CAIIB examination in the year 1986, he served as a lecturer at Government Junior College, Mulki for a brief period of three months in 1972.